 Is the Animal Really an Orphan?

-If you have found an injured, orphaned or sick animal or bird, please contact a Wildlife Rehabilitator
+If you have found an injured, orphaned or ill animal or bird, please contact a Wildlife Rehabilitator as soon as possible.

 Click here to be directed to the Department of Energy and Environmental Protection (DEEP) Distressed Wildlife site.

 Scroll down on the DEEP page until you see a list of animals.
 Click on the appropriate link and you will be directed to list of state-appointed Wildlife Rehabilitators in Connecticut , for that species.
 Select the rehabilitator closest to you.

 What You Need To Know When Rescuing WildlifeSafety is the first priority…for you, your pets and for wildlife.

 Contact a permitted Wildlife Rehabilitator as soon as possible.

 Keep handling to a minimum, always wear gloves, and avoid direct contact with baby animals such as raccoons, foxes, skunks, bats, as these are considered rabies vector species (RVS).
 Only someone vaccinated against the rabies virus should handle these animals.